snarks/FunWrap/README.md

 ```

 ## What?
 How is that even possible?!
-_FunWrap_ isn't really doing anything particularly fancy.
+FunWrap isn't really doing anything particularly fancy.
 It just ~~abuses~~ takes advantage of Kotlin's ability to do away with checked exceptions entirely.

 This is possible because checked exceptions is purely a Java compiler thing.
 The JVM doesn't really care about checked exceptions at all when it comes to invoking methods.

+## Caveat
+You still need to use common sense when using this library.
+Take caution where you're throwing your exceptions - it might not be supposed to be thrown there.

+## Documentation
+The Javadocs are in [here](https://snarks.github.io/FunWrap/).

 ## Adding FunWrap to your Project
 You can add this project as a dependency via [JitPack](https://jitpack.io/).